-There are now tens of millions of broadband connections across the UK, and demand is showing no sign of slowing down.
+There are now tens of millions of broadband connections across the UK, and demand shows no sign of slowing down.

-That puts ISPs under a lot of pressure as they have to maintain an acceptable level of service for a vast number of business and home users spread all over the country.
-And if things go wrong social media offers an instant and very public channel for complaining, which can quickly have an impact on their reputation.
+That puts internet service providers (ISPs) under a lot of pressure as they have to maintain an acceptable level of service for millions of home and business users all over the country.

-One way ISPs can manage demand and keep things flowing smoothly for everyone is traffic management, but this can lead to unexpected issues for broadband subscribers who aren’t aware of such policies and how it can impact their experience.
+One way broadband providers can manage demand and keep things flowing smoothly for everyone is traffic management.
+This is also referred to as 'broadband throttling'.
+But this can lead to unexpected issues for broadband subscribers who aren’t aware of such policies, and how it can affect their internet connections.

-Providers can deliberately slow down internet access, either for all communications or specific types of traffic.
-There are various terms for this, including throttling and traffic shaping, but all fall under the umbrella of traffic management to describe how and why an ISP controls the enormous amount of data passing through their network
+Providers can deliberately slow down internet access.
+There are various terms for this, including 'throttling' and 'traffic shaping', but all fall under the umbrella of traffic management.

 Why do broadband providers use traffic shaping?

-To handle this without everything grinding to a halt, traffic management may be implemented to restrict or prioritise certain types of traffic, sometimes even limiting the speed of all connections.
+To handle this without everything grinding to a halt, traffic management may be used to restrict or prioritise certain types of traffic, sometimes even limiting the speed of all connections.

-So at busy peak times when everyone is using the internet at work or home browsing their favourite sites and streaming a boxset off Netflix, ISPs will slow some traffic to ensure a satisfactory service for everyone else.
-BitTorrent downloads could get slower, but you’ll still be able to stream Breaking Bad in HD.
+So, at busy peak times when everyone is using the internet at work or streaming Netflix, ISPs will slow some traffic to ensure a satisfactory service for everyone.

 It’s a possibility.
 First, make sure you’ve not exceeded any data usage limits for your broadband package.
 Use your provider’s online management tools or check your email to see if you’ve been notified about a violation of a usage limit.
-Obviously, this does not apply if you’re on an unlimited package (unless your ISP has a sneaky fair use cap, which is increasingly rare these days).
+Obviously, this doesn’t apply if you’re on an unlimited package, but you can double-check to see if there’s a sneaky fair-use cap in place instead.
+Fortunately, these are rare these days.

-Next, check the ISP’s traffic management policy to find out when it is active and what kind of things are affected.
+The next step is to check the ISP’s traffic management policy to find out when it’s active and what kinds of things are affected.

-If you’re outside peak hours or not doing anything which should fall under the policy, then the issue lies elsewhere so it might be a question for tech support.
-For more information, we have guides to troubleshooting home and mobile broadband and contact details for home broadband and mobile broadband.
+If you’re outside peak hours or not doing anything which should fall under the policy, then the issue lies elsewhere, so it might be a question for tech support.
+For more information, you can read our guide on troubleshooting broadband connection problems.

 Which broadband ISPs use traffic management?

-Remember that some ISPs have a fair usage policy which includes a cap on data usage each month in addition to the traffic management.
-Exceeding their monthly download limit can result in your connection being throttled until the next billing period or a charge for additional data.
-However, there is an increasing number of ISPs which offer totally unlimited broadband.
+Remember that some ISPs have a fair usage policy, which includes a cap on data usage each month in addition to traffic management.
+Exceeding their monthly download limit can result in your connection being throttled until the next billing period, or you might have to pay for additional data.

 Home broadband traffic management policies